Andrew Benintendi Preview, Player Props: White Sox vs. Orioles

 - The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.

-- The Orioles have a 4.03 team ERA that ranks 11th across all league pitching staffs.
+- The Orioles have the 10th-ranked team ERA across all league pitching staffs (4.00).

-- Orioles pitchers combine to allow 144 home runs (1.1 per game), the 10th-fewest in the league.
+- Orioles pitchers combine to allow 144 home runs (1.1 per game), the eighth-fewest in the league.

-- In his last time out on Tuesday, the righty threw six innings against the Toronto Blue Jays, allowing three earned runs while surrendering eight hits.
+- In his last appearance on Wednesday against the Toronto Blue Jays, the righty tossed six scoreless innings while surrendering five hits.

-- In 17 games this season, the 23-year-old has put up a 5.38 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .265 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.